ABOUT | CHRIS COLE

-Chris Cole Architect is an award winning architectural practice focused on residential, resort and light commercial projects across Australia-Pacific.
-With offices in Sydney, Australia and Nadi, Fiji, principal architect Chris Cole, brings a modernist sensibility with a progressive and sustainable handcrafted quality to your project.
+Chris Cole Architect is an award winning architectural practice focused on residential and resort projects across Australia-Pacific.
+With offices in Sydney, Australia and Fiji, principal architect Chris Cole, brings a modernist sensibility with a progressive and sustainable handcrafted quality to your project.

 Chris Cole started his own architectural practice in 2000 focused on unique residential and medium density projects in Sydney’s eastern suburbs.
-Chris then spent a number of years based in Fiji where he worked on the seven star Laucala, Island Resort (Red Bull), as the Project Architect on the Pacific Village at the 2010 World Expo in Shanghai, China and doing voluntary work for displaced Fijians in local villages.
+Chris then spent a number of years based in Fiji where amongst other projects he worked on; the seven star Laucala, Island Resort (Red Bull), then as the Project Architect on the Pacific Village at the 2010 World Expo in Shanghai, China and doing voluntary work for displaced Fijians in local villages.

-- 2017, Commendation for Residential Architecture, International Chapter, NSW Institute of Architects – for his pre-fabricated Vuda House.
+2017, Commendation for Residential Architecture, Vuda House.
+International Chapter, NSW Institute of Architects.

-- 2010, Gold Medal, Zone B, for Most Creative Display – as the design architect on the Pacific Village for the World Expo in Shanghai.
+2010, Gold Medal, Zone B, for Most Creative Display Pacific Village, World Expo Shanghai.

 Whilst running a full time architectural practice, Chris also holds a part-time Design Studio tutoring position in the Faculty of the Built Environment at the University of NSW.

-Prior to taking up architecture, Chris spent much of the 1980s working as freelance cameraman and camera assistant to some of Australia’s leading cinematographers, where he gained an appreciation of the craft of cinema lighting and the collaborative film-making process.
+Prior to taking up architecture, Chris spent much of the 1980s working as freelance cameraman and camera assistant where he gained an appreciation of the craft of cinema lighting and the collaborative film-making process.
 This was a period of great vitality, passion and innovation in the film industry, qualities that Chris highly values and seeks to bring to his architectural practice today.

 B.Arch (Hons) & B.Fine Arts.
 University NSW, Fiji Arch.
 Reg 228, Aust.
 Institute of Arch.
 18404, NSW Arch Reg.
 6714